maubuz/2W6-Notes/docs/wk14/css_frameworks.md

 <br>

-There are three different containers:
+There are three different types of containers:

 - `.container`, which sets a `max-width` at each responsive breakpoint
 - `.container-fluid`, which is `width: 100%` at all breakpoints